-Depreciation expense is recorded within costs of services and goods and selling, general and administrative expenses within our consolidated statements of income (loss), depending on the nature of the underlying fixed assets.
+Depreciation expense is recorded within cost of services, cost of goods and selling, general and administrative expenses within our consolidated statements of income (loss), depending on the nature of the underlying fixed assets.
 Depreciation expense was \$69.8 million, \$59.8 million and \$27.8 million for the years ended December 31, 2020, 2019 and 2018, respectively.